choffmeister/backup-script/README.md

 ## Usage

-Create a configuration file called 'backup.yaml' (make sure you `chmod 600` to proteced potentially contained sensible data).
+Create a configuration file called `backup.yaml` (make sure you `chmod 600` it to proteced sensible data).
 For example your configuration could look like this:

 ~~~ yaml
 # put all backup files into /var/backup